-Anna, Shauna, Sarah, and Katharine are our client service representatives in charge of keeping things organized and making sure our clients’ and patients’ needs are met.
-Neal, Anthony, Melissa, Nora and Katy are our veterinary nurse/technician staff members.
-They provide the best in care for our patients.
-Dr. River May and Dr. Katie Volat are grateful to work with such a competent and compassionate team.
+The staff at Capitola Veterinary Hospital are caring and competent.
+We are dedicated to ensure the health and comfort of your companions.
+Shauna, Katharine, and Jana are our client service representatives in charge of keeping things organized and making sure our clients’ and patients’ needs are met.
+Neal, Anthony, Cheryl, Genoa and Melissa are our veterinary nurse/technician staff members.
+Shauna and Katharine also frequently assist the technicians in caring for patients.
+Dr. River May, Dr. Katie Volat, and Dr Tiffany Mitchener are grateful to work with such a competent and compassionate team.

-Anthony has over 6 years experience in the field of veterinary medicine and it shows in his ability to work with even the most reluctant patients.
+Anthony has over 8 years experience in the field of veterinary medicine and it shows in his ability to work with even the most reluctant patients.
 Anthony also takes care of our inventory and has great ability to fix just about anything.
 If he isn’t catching waves here in the Santa Cruz area, you most likely will find him up in Tahoe – either hiking or snowboarding.
 He has great respect for nature and is happy to be part of an environmentally friendly veterinary hospital.
 Anthony is progressing through school with the goal of becoming a veterinarian.
-Anthony shares his home with his two cats, Tuxie and Tawny, and his girlfriend, Sumer.
+Anthony shares his home with his two cats, Tuxie and Tawny, and his fiance, Sumer.

 Melissa has been a veterinary technician for over 10 years and loves being a part of the team at Capitola Veterinary Hospital.
 She grew up in the bay area and graduated from University of Oregon in 2002 with a degree in biology.
 She took a job as a kennel assistant while trying to determine her career path and ended up falling in love with the veterinary field and quickly decided she wanted to become a technician.
 She became a registered vet tech in California in 2010.
 Melissa provides meticulous nursing care for her patients and she can often be seen cuddling with them when they need it!
-She is happy to be settling in Santa Cruz where she can enjoy all of her hobbies including hiking and mtn. biking.
+She is also our staff supervisor.
+She is happy to be settling in Santa Cruz where she can enjoy all of her hobbies including hiking and moutain biking.
 In powder season she can be found pursuing her passion for skiing.
 Until recently she had a sharpei mix named “Sobi” who was her best friend and hiking/backpacking companion.
 Now she enjoys spending time w/her shared family pets include ”Jazmine”, a fun loving boxer mix, and “Freddie Five Toes” an extremely affectionate poly dactyl cat.